Spectral Theory of Isogeny Graphs: First properties of isogeny graphs and reduction of Theorems and to Theorem

 \subsection{Isomorphism between Borel and Cartan level structure}

-Here we define an isomorphism between graphs with Borel and Cartan level structure; because of this isomoprhism, in the sequel, when will spell out our results in special cases, we will consider only Borel level structures and not the Cartan ones.
+Here we define an isomorphism between graphs with Borel and Cartan level structure; because of this isomorphism, in the sequel, when we spell out our results in special cases, we will consider the Borel level structures and not the Cartan ones.